-Increasingly technology is making it easier for images to be misused and it is therefore important we take practical steps to ensure that images of children taken by staff, parents, carers and by members of the media are done so in a way that is in accordance with the protective ethos of the school.
+Increasingly technology is making it easier for images to be misused and it is therefore important we take practical steps to ensure that images of children/young adults taken by staff, parents, carers and by members of the media are done so in a way that is in accordance with the protective ethos of the school.

-Images must be maintained securely for authorised school use only, and disposed of or stored as appropriate.
+Images must be maintained securely for authorised school use only, and disposed of or stored as appropriate in line with GDPR.
+We reserve the right to examine any mobile device and investigate any reports of an infringement of use of school or personal equipment.